Familial Monads as Higher Category Theories: Introduction

 Categories, $n$-categories, bicategories, double categories, multicategories, and even most types of monoidal categories all have many features in common.
 In each structure there are some sort of underlying cells (such as objects and arrows), certain arrangements of those cells which can be composed, and equations between different ways of composing the same arrangement.
 The structure of a category can be described as its underlying graph equipped with additional algebraic structure: a category is an algebra for the free category monad on graphs.
 Similarly, all of the structures above are algebras for a \emph{familially representable} (or simply \emph{familial}) monad on a presheaf category $\ch := \Set^{\C^{op}}$.

-These structures all admit nerve functors, enrichments, notions of limit and colimit, various ``weak equivalences'' between them, and in some cases versions of the Yoneda lemma.
+These structures all admit nerve functors, enrichments, notions of limit and colimit, various notions of weak equivalence, and versions of the Yoneda lemma.
 It would be reasonable to expect that many of these constructions can be unified using the language of familial monads.
-Weber's ``Nerve Theorem'' (\cite[Theorem 4.10]{WeberPra}) shows precisely this for nerve functors: for every familial\footnote{Weber actually proves this more generally for any ``monad with arity''} monad $T$, there is a fully faithful functor from algebras of $T$ to a presheaf category $\Thth$.
+Weber's Nerve Theorem (\cite[Theorem 4.10]{WeberPra}) shows precisely this for nerve functors: for every familial\footnote{Weber in fact proves this more generally for any ``monad with arities.''} monad $T$, there is a fully faithful functor from algebras of $T$ to a presheaf category $\Thth$.

-The goal of this project is to generalize features of the theory of categories to more general categorical structures modeled as familial monads.
-In this first paper, we provide a language for defining familial monads in terms of the ``composition operations'' in their algebras, which we use to easily construct new examples and, in follow up papers, extend constructions from category theory.
-In a follow up paper \cite{enrichment} we define enrichment for algebras of any familial monad with top-dimensional cell shapes, and show that one type of higher category enriched in another forms a new even higher-dimensional category structure (for instance, double categories enriched in multicategories).
-In ongoing work, we show that a broad class of different types of higher categories and their nerves provide models for the homotopy theory of spaces.
-The main result of this paper is as follows:
+The goal of this program is to generalize features of the theory of categories to more general high- and low-dimensional categorical structures modeled as familial monads.
+In this first paper, we provide a language for defining familial monads in terms of the ``composition operations'' in their algebras, which we use to straightforwardly construct new examples and, in subsequent work, generalize constructions from category theory.
+In a follow up paper \cite{enrichment} we define enrichment for algebras of any familial monad (for instance, what it means to have multicategory-enriched double categories).
+The following main result provides a concrete description of the data that determines a familial monad, designed for ease of defining new such monads based on categorical structures found in the wild.